ryjm/habitrpg.el/README.md

     (setq habitrpg-api-user "ID HERE")
     (setq habitrpg-api-token "TOKEN HERE")

-Add these hooks if you want it to trigger after a state change.
+Add this hook if you want a DONE task to be marked as complete and a todo state change to add a task to habitrpg.com

-	(add-hook 'org-after-todo-state-change-hook 'habitrpg-add)
-	(add-hook 'org-after-todo-state-change-hook 'habitrpg-done 'append)
+	(add-hook 'org-after-todo-state-change-hook 'habitrpg-add 'append)

 Add a keybinding.